axon-git/OneDriveRansomwareSimulator/README.md

 Threat hunting queries are available <a href="https://github.com/axon-git/threat-hunting/tree/main/OneDrive%20Ransomware">here</a>

 ## How to use
-OneDriveRansomwareSimulator uses Poetry to allow easy and fast dependency installation.
+OneDriveRansomwareSimulator uses Poetry to allow easy and fast dependencies installation.

 ### Installation